Naama Rivlin-Angert

 Hi there!
 Welcome to My Website!

-My research has been published in Public Opinion Quarterly and European Political Science.
+My research has been published in the Empirical Methods in Natural Language Processing (main and findings), Public Opinion Quarterly, and European Political Science.

 Beyond my current research, I'm a member of the DeepStory Lab at the Hebrew University, and have also contributed to various large-scale projects, including the Israeli National Election Study (INES), and the ISF-funded Center of Excellence "Looking beyond the Crisis of Democracy: Patterns of Representation in Israeli Elections."